 Ed Coan achieved this mind-bending total at a height of 5 feet 6 inches and a weight of 239 pounds.

-Watch Ed Coan deadlift 901 pounds at a bodyweight of 220 pounds in this Video
+Watch Ed Coan deadlift 901 pounds at a bodyweight of 220 pounds in this video:

-Ed Coan is a six time IPF (International Powerlifting Federation) World Champion.
+Ed Coan is a six-time IPF (International Powerlifting Federation) World Champion.

 He was born on July 24th, 1963 in Chicago, Illinois.

-Today in 2018, Ed Coan is now age 55 years old.
+Today in 2023, Ed Coan is now age 58 years old.

-Now that you saw Ed Coan deadlift over 900 pounds, who better to learn from?
-Here are the 5 greatest Ed Coan deadlift program tips:
+Now that you saw Ed Coan deadlift over 900 pounds, who better to teach you?

 #1.
 The Foundation of the Ed Coan Deadlift Program

-Ed’s number one tip is to record every single set, rep and weight for every exercise you do.
+Ed’s number one tip is to record every single set, rep, and weight for every exercise you do.

 The first rule of success in the deadlift or any other goal in life is to write a plan.

 Ed wrote and used his plan and went on to spectacular achievements in powerlifting.

 Success leaves clues.

 If you ever hope to beat the results of the Ed Coan deadlift program, take this first tip to heart.

 #2.
-Use a 3 Month or 12 Week Cycle
+Use a 3 Month or 12 Week Deadlift Cycle

 How long should a training cycle be?